How to write an irresistible cover letter: 7 expert tips

 Avoid using the term “to whom it may concern” in your opening salutation whenever possible.
 Try to find out the name of the hiring manager or department head for the position you’re applying to, even if it means contacting the office and asking.
 This allows you to tailor your letter to the individual, as well as to the company.

 Any connection you have to the organization where you’re applying can help ensure your application is thoroughly considered.
 With that in mind, try to set up an informational interview with someone at the workplace in question before you submit a formal application.
-Not only does it give you a stronger idea of what it might be like to work there, introducing yourself beforehand demonstrates your commitment to the position and gives you a name to reference in your letter.
+Not only does it give you a stronger idea of what it might be like to work there, introducing yourself beforehand demonstrates your commitment to the position and gives you a specific person to reference in your letter.

-3. Keep your audience in mind
+3. Keep your audience in mind.

 All memorable writing starts with a statement that catches your audience’s attention.
 Use your connections and research to share what about the organization interests you, and why you want to work there.
-Make it personal, and get creative!
+Make it personal and get creative!
 For example, instead of saying, “I’m interested in applying for your marketing rep position,” try, “I’ve been interested in helping great products find their audience since preschool, when I created my very own TV ads in my backyard.”

-6. Explain what you can offer
+6. Explain what you can offer the business.

 Structure your letter like a persuasive essay.
 Use a topic sentence to address one of the items on the list of skills you’ve made.
 Then, use the next one or two sentences to provide proof that demonstrates your abilities.
 Also, consider how you describe your skills.
-Terms like “contribute,” “give back to” or “collaborate” suggest your focus is on the organization’s success and advancement, not just your own.
+Terms like “contribute,” “give back to,” or “collaborate” suggest your focus is on the organization’s success and advancement, not just your own.

-7. Add a brief conclusion and call to action
+7. Add a brief conclusion and call to action.

 Make sure you’re compelling and inviting, but not demanding.
 For example: “I would love the opportunity to discuss your needs and my qualifications in person or over the phone.
 Please contact me at xxx-xxx-xxx to set up an interview.”

-Bonus: Filling in the blanks
+Bonus: Fill in the employment history gaps.